alinex/node-mailman/README.md

     > mailman -d -C > /var/log/mailman.log 2>&1 &

-This will run the process contineously in daemon mode checking every few minutes for mails to be processed.
+This will run the process continuously in daemon mode checking every few minutes for mails to be processed.

 > For production use you may start it using [pm2](http://pm2.keymetrics.io/).